1871fotc/1871fotc.github.io/snippets/demolished-in-beautification-scheme.md

-This headstone was demolished by Brisbane City Council as part of of their "Beautification scheme" in the 1970's.
+The headstone was demolished by the Brisbane City Council as part of the "Beautification scheme" in the 1970's.